 - • Is a better choice for moisture prone places like bathrooms and kitchens, and better over radiant heating than solid wood.

 - • Can have the look of any solid wood floor, as the top layer is real hardwood.

 Extra dimensional stability means that engineered wood floors can not only be installed anywhere you can install a solid floor, they can also go into many places where solid cannot be installed including basements, bathrooms, and any other moisture prone areas.
-They can go over both wood and concrete subfloors, and can be installed both above and below ground level (called below ‘grade’ in flooring circles).
-For even greater strength and durability there is acrylic impregnated wood flooring.
+They can go over both wood and concrete subfloors, and can be installed both above and below ‘grade’.
+For even greater strength and durability there can be acrylic impregnated wood flooring.
 A liquid acrylic is blended into the product, rendering some woods two to four times as hard as the wood naturally comes, making them especially good in high traffic or commercial places.